 - Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted).
 Check that the Power indicator on the projector lights orange after power has been applied. - 2.
-Slide the lens cover open.
-If it is closed, it could become deformed due to the heat produced by the projection lamp.

-3. Press (1) Power on the projector or remote control to start the projector.
+Remove the lens cover.
+If it is left on, it could become deformed due to the heat produced by the projection lamp. - Press () Power on the projector or remote control to start the projector.
 As soon as the lamp lights up, a "Power On Tone" will be heard.
 The Power indicator light flashes green and stays green when the projector is on.